Chapter 51 BWV 104 Du Hirte Israel, höre

 The upper strings work as a choir, a slightly forlorn oboe d′amore doubling the first violins.
 The singer enters with a theme that is a variant of the ritornello melody and the first section of the da capo is a series of textural contrasts between bass+strings (sometimes in five real lines of counterpoint) and bass+continuo only.
 Thus is the picture painted of Christ′s contented flock, happy in the mortal world to discard earthly pleasures in return for Christ’s benefices.
 In this section there is not even a hint of that constantly reiterated Lutheran theme of the challenging, painful and sorrowful pathway to heaven!
 The tenor aria was the closest we got to that!

-Neither does the lyricist give the composer much more to get to grips with in the middle section (from bar 33)----here (on earth) you already taste His goodness and hope for faith to be rewarded through that soothing sleep of death.
+Neither does the lyricist give the composer much more to get to grips with in the middle section (from bar 33)—-here (on earth) you already taste His goodness and hope for faith to be rewarded through that soothing sleep of death.
 It is, in fact, this last idea which seems to have particularly stimulated the composer′s imagination.
 The upper strings no longer act continuously as an entity; now wisps of melody in one, two or three parts adorn the vocal line.
 But the most significant thing to register is the sustaining of significant notes.
-There are several on hoffet----the hope of rewards----but the greatest emphasis is upon Todesschlafe----the [sweet] sleep of death.
+There are several on hoffet—-the hope of rewards—-but the greatest emphasis is upon Todesschlafe—-the [sweet] sleep of death.
 Long notes and melismas combine over several bars to create an effect that is haunting and memorable.
-That desire for death to come as the gateway to Heaven (rather than as an end to our wretchedness) thus becomes a central premise.
+The desire for death, the gateway to Heaven, to come to liberate us (as opposed to ending our wretchedness) thus becomes a central premise.

 There is little to say about the final chorale; it is sturdy, positive and optimistic.
 It is boldly major apart from a passing harmonic colouring when mention is made of the cooling and refreshing waters.
 It is set with very little embellishment of the three lower parts although the occasional bass movement (e.g. bar 3) might serve to remind us that the footsteps no longer falter.